Allegations of Voter Fraud and Geo-Tracking Technology

 The True the Vote organization purchased geo-location signals for the analysis and coined the term “2000 mules.”
 “Mules” is a pejorative description of individuals who carry illicit substances or items for a cartel.
-2000 refers to the number of individuals whose tracking data indicates they deposited election ballots at multiple drop-off sites from October 2020 through January 6, 2021, in the Atlanta, Georgia run-off elections.
+2000 refers to the number of individuals whose tracking data indicates they deposited election ballots at multiple drop-off sites from October 2020 through January 6, 2021, in the Atlanta, Georgia, run-off elections.
 Video surveillance recordings were used to support assumptions collected from the geo-tracking analysis.
-In the film, the analysis model is expanded to review key geographical regions during the 2020 presidential elections and extrapolate effects on the election outcome.
+The film’s analysis model is expanded to review key geographical regions during the 2020 presidential elections and extrapolate effects on the election outcome.

-To accept the evidence presented one must accept the assumptions of the film’s author and participants.
-In this thought-provoking exercise, I wondered about the accuracy of geo-location data, and how we can know to which party candidates’ ballots are funneled.
-What about allegations of fraud that occurred in back rooms with paper ballots at voting places?
+One must accept the assumptions of the film’s author and participants to accept the evidence presented.
+In this thought-provoking exercise, I wondered about the accuracy of geo-location data and how we can know to which party candidates’ ballots are funneled.
+What about fraud allegations in back rooms with paper ballots at voting places?

 Social Studies 101

-We were assigned a particular news story and required to collect and review articles that covered it from several sources.
+We were assigned a particular news story and were required to collect and review articles that covered it from several sources.
 From that data, we debated, sometimes heatedly, which reports contained bias and what were the actual facts.
-It was surprising at the time to discover that major news publications presented completely different views on a subject, whether discussing the latest military excursions in Viet Nam, students taking over Columbia University administration buildings, or the national guard shooting students at Kent State in Ohio.
+It was surprising then to discover that major news publications presented completely different views on a subject, whether discussing the latest military excursions in Vietnam, students taking over Columbia University administration buildings, or the national guard shooting students at Kent State in Ohio.
 What I learned from this class was to examine news reports from multiple sources, review all available evidence, and determine for myself what are facts or opinions.

-This was likely the time I began to understand the concept of “cynicism” and never again accepted reports from TV news channel hosts as gospel.
+This was likely when I began to understand the concept of “cynicism” and never again accepted reports from TV news channel hosts as gospel.
 While Walter Cronkite was a well-respected newscaster, should we believe everything he said?

 Reports of election rigging have emerged since the early 19th century.
-You may have grandparents from overseas who in the early 20th century were paid about ten cents per vote to support particular candidates or parties in as many districts they could get to from 7 am until the polls closed.
+You may have grandparents from overseas who, in the early 20th century, were paid about ten cents per vote to support particular candidates or parties in as many districts they could get to from 7 a.m. until the polls closed.
 Their poor English and heavy accents reduced any attempts at scrutiny.
-At each voting district, they used a new name taken from grave markers with names similar to those of their birth regions.
+Each voting district used a new name taken from grave markers with names similar to those of their birth regions.
 You may recall the corruption and exploits of Tammany Hall and Boss Tweed.